 Coats operates to the highest business and employment standards wherever we operate.
 We maintain a working environment that we can be proud of and this is a shared responsibility.

 It is vitally important that everyone who works for Coats (or acts on our behalf) understands their role in upholding our responsible approach to business and abiding by our Ethics Code (PDF).
 Everyone in the business needs to take responsibility for setting, and living by, the highest standards in terms of ethical behaviour, and the laws relating to anti-corruption and fair competition.

-Over the past two years we have taken a fresh look at our global standards and policies and in particular those relating to business practices and the way we operate.
-As a result, in 2017, we reviewed our various ethics and compliance policies, including updating our Whistleblowing Policy which encourages the reporting of non-compliance with our codes of practice and policies.
+Over the past three years we have taken a fresh look at our global standards and policies and in particular those relating to business practices and the way we operate.
+As a result, in 2017 and also in 2018, we reviewed our various ethics and compliance policies, including updating our Whistleblowing Policy which encourages the reporting of non-compliance with our codes of practice and policies.